hanchiang/my-website-hashnode/cl41b49nj003ol6nvb9uo8aod.md

 As you scroll down, the table of content sticks to the top of the page, which allows you to easily navigate to a particular section.
 No more scrolling up and down.
 A win for content discovery. 👍 This can be a huge time saver if the article is long.

-There is also a cool utility that allows you to select some text and share it on social media.
+There is also a handy feature that lets you select text and share it on social media.

 ### Run out of ideas?
 Request for articles comes to the rescue!

 ![hashnode request for articles.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1654432103212/TgV1I_DOy.png align="left")

-One of the biggest problems writers face is brainstorming for ideas.
+One of the biggest problems writers face is coming up with ideas.

-Hashnode has this useful feature called [Request For Articles(RFA)](https://hashnode.com/rfa).
-It is a page where people request articles for various topics and writers can use this page for content ideas.
-What is better is that after you have written an article for a particular RFA, you can add the link to your article and it will be attached to the RFA.
+Hashnode has a useful feature called [Request For Articles (RFA)](https://hashnode.com/rfa).
+It's a page where people request articles on various topics, and writers can use these requests for content ideas.
+Even better, after you write an article for a specific RFA, you can add the link to your article, and it will be attached to the RFA.

-This crowdsourcing of content is a great way to generate interesting ideas and keep the engagement level within the community high.
+This crowdsourcing of content is a great way to generate interesting ideas and keep the community engaged.

 ### Documentation